CT scan: Electron beam tomography

 Electron beam tomography (EBT) is a specific form of CT in which a large enough X-ray tube is constructed so that only the path of the electrons, travelling between the cathode and anode of the X-ray tube, are spun using deflection coils.
 This type had a major advantage since sweep speeds can be much faster, allowing for less blurry imaging of moving structures, such as the heart and arteries.
 Fewer scanners of this design have been produced when compared with spinning tube types, mainly due to the higher cost associated with building a much larger X-ray tube and detector array and limited anatomical coverage.

-Dual source CT
+Dual energy CT

+Dual energy CT, also known as spectral CT, is an advancement of computed Tomography in which two energies are used to create two sets of data.
+A dual energy CT may employ dual source, single source with dual detector layer, single source with energy switching methods to get two different sets of data.